 The store is a container for state, it provides a way to dispatch actions, and it calls the reducer when actions are dispatched.
 Typically there is only one store in a Redux application.

 Take another look at the diagram depicting data flow in a Redux application.
-Make sure you explain every part of this diagram before moving on.
+Make sure you can explain every part of this diagram before moving on.